spoooky762/Mal-Src-Code_CodeXV4.9-NUKER/readme.md

 • An active internet connection.

 and boom you are done just run CodexV4.9.9.0

 ===============END-OF-ORIGINAL-README==========================

-the above SS of so called Stats is quite literally Named "fake" in the README's Formating :|
+the above SS of so called "Grabbed Info" is quite literally Named "fake" in the README's Formating :|

 thats pretty much all from me So Stay Safe out there And Have fun -Spoooky762